Xeon D-2752TER vs Xeon E5-2695 v4

 So, is Xeon D-2752TER better than Xeon E5-2695 v4?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon E5-2695 v4 is ahead with a 11.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon D-2752TER pulls ahead with 1.3% better PassMark.
 Xeon E5-2695 v4 also has the bigger cache pool with 125% larger total L3 cache (45 MB vs 20 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon D-2752TER is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon D-2752TER is the stronger fit.
 You are getting 1.3% better PassMark, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon D-2752TER still looks like the safer overall buy.
-Xeon D-2752TER is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 1.3% better PassMark.
+Xeon D-2752TER still makes the most sense overall.
+Xeon D-2752TER comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 1.3% better PassMark.

 Which one is more future-proof for 2026 and beyond?